![]() |

 an unnecessary comparison?
 Aha!
 But what about testing if it's equal to

-?
+False?
 Well, you could do that, but it's tidier just to use

-instead (eg. if not Test then
+not instead (eg. if not Test then).True or False, right?

 Wrong.
 Booleans are internally stored as bytes, which can of course contain

 any number from 0 through to 255.
-Normally, False
+Normally, False is encoded as

-as 1.
+0, and True as 1.
 But sometimes things can get confused

 (especially when you're interacting with external code which has possibly